MichelleDuda/scoops-ice-cream/README.md

 - [Google Fonts](https://fonts.google.com) was used for the fonts: Oswald and Lato.
 - [Font Awesome](https://fontawesome.com/) was used for various icons in the footer and headings of the pages.
 - [Google Maps](https://maps.google.com/) was used for the location map.
+- [Balsamiq](https://balsamiq.com/) was used to create the wireframes.

 ## Testing